joshuaseligman18/nebula-metrics/docs/content/contributing.md

 * Document your changes.
 This includes but is not limited to:
     * Writing comments throughout the code.
     * Usingdoc comments for method signatures.
-    * Updating the OpenAPI specification for all API changes.
+    * Updating the OpenAPI specification located in *docs/static/resources* for all API changes.
     * Documenting any larger feature on the website.

 ### Before Feature Merge